 Short answer: yes.

-Internal use can be beneficial when done with the care of a medical doctor and an appropriately trained aromatherapist who can give accurate, individual information on dosage and length of use.
+Internal use may be beneficial when done under the care of a medical doctor and an appropriately trained aromatherapist who can give accurate, individual information on the dosage, how to use it, and the length of use.

-However, some aromatherapists don’t recommend internal use at all.
-Robert Tisserand, who literally wrote a book on essential oil safety, refers to himself as a massage therapist, saying “We don’t give medicines orally; we’re not into internal medicine, that’s not what we do.”
+However, some aromatherapists don’t recommend internal use at all [source].
+Robert Tisserand, who literally wrote the book on essential oil safety, refers to himself as a massage therapist, saying “We don’t give medicines orally; we’re not into internal medicine, that’s not what we do [source].”
 I have Level 1 aromatherapist training, and I would not feel comfortable recommending internal usage.

 I’m all for people taking control of their health.
-I would just caution anyone to seek out sound information about how essential oils will affect you and your individual situation (medical history, age, weight, etc) before jumping in.
+I would just caution anyone to seek out sound information about how essential oils will affect you and your individual situation (medical history, age, weight, etc.) before jumping in to something that might be harmful if used or taken improperly.

 Have you taken essential oils internally?
-What was your experience?83
+What was your experience?